How To: Appreciate Your Volunteers

 - Volunteer appreciation enables you to keep good help and attract more.
 Recognition encourages the best people supporting your organization to stay.
 And good news travels fast – as others in the community are looking for paid jobs or volunteer opportunities, they will naturally turn towards your organization as a place they want to work.

-- Volunteer appreciation increases the productivity (or anything else you wish to promote) of volunteers for your organization.
-If it is understood that increased productivity, meeting goals, or longevity as a volunteer of the organization gets rewarded, then people will do their best to be productive or to remain with the organization.
+- Volunteer appreciation increases the productivity of volunteers for your organization.
+If it is understood that increased productivity gets rewarded then people will do their best to be productive.

 Ok, but how do we actually show appreciation to volunteers?